Definition of a to-do list: A long list of tasks whose primary purpose is to overwhelm you into numbing inaction.

 Next, you need to convert your to-do list into a when-to-do list.
 A when-to-do list is a to-do list but with dates and context.

 Here is a 4-step process on how to make a when-to-do list work for you.

 1. Add context and categories to your tasks

-2. Pre-allocate blocks of times to categories of tasks / projects
+3. Pre-allocate blocks of times to categories

-3. Now turn your to-do list into a ‘When-to-do list’.
+4. Now turn your ‘to-do list’ into a ‘when-to-do list’.

-Go through your list and assign dates to each task based on your pre-determined blocks for when you’ll work on that category.
-So if today’s Marketing day, put the more important marketing tasks on your list for today.
-Plus some other critical tasks that really need to be done today.
-There are only so many things you can do in one day.
-Assign the rest of the tasks to the coming days.
-For example if Friday is your day for finance/ admin task then schedule all finance/ admin tasks for the coming Friday.
+Make sure it’s not more than 2-3 hours of category-specific work for today.
+You need to leave space for other critical or urgent tasks that will also need to be done today.
+Since there are only so many things you can do in one day, assign the rest of the tasks to the coming days.
+For example, if Friday is your day for finance/ admin tasks then schedule all finance/ admin tasks for the coming Friday.

 Once you’ve applied this framework to your long list of tasks, you end up with digestible, actionable chunks of similar tasks scheduled throughout the week.
 Your weeks will have a rhythm, and you’ll end up working on important areas of your work and life holistically, rather than just chasing urgent tasks that pop up every day.